All human rights are universal, indivisible, interdependent and interrelated.Vienna Declaration and Programme of Action

 - Our statement on the proposed Human Rights Bill.

 The Commission worked with the Human Rights Consortium Scotland to gather views from people and communities across Scotland about how a new human rights law should work.

-The experiences and key messages to the National Taskforce on Human Rights Leadership have been published in a separate report.
+That evidence was shared with the National Taskforce on Human Rights Leadership and published in a separate report.

 Strengthening Human Rights Law

 The Human Rights Act has had a significant positive impact on people across the UK in many areas, and has been an essential catalyst in encouraging and promoting a human rights culture in the design and delivery of services across Scotland.
 However, certain rights, such as economic, social, and cultural rights, are currently not protected under the Human Rights Act.
 These rights, of equal importance, are all interrelated and interconnected, and are instrumental in achieving a fairer and more just society.

 The Commission has been calling for all human rights, particularly economic, social and cultural rights, to be enforceable in Scotland for over a decade.
 A new and comprehensive human rights law will provide the opportunity for Scotland to build a human rights culture that puts people’s voices and rights at its heart.
 It’s an opportunity to both build human rights into decision making and to secure better access to justice when things go wrong.

 Incorporation is the process of making international human rights laws (called treaties or conventions) part of the law of a country.
 This process is particularly important in countries, such as the UK, were international laws cannot be applied directly by duty-bearers or judges.

 Incorporation enhances accountability for human rights obligations, allowing people to hold duty-bearers accountable for their actions and omissions.